ropensci/rentrez/README.md

 #rentrez

 rentrez provides functions that work with the [NCBI eutils](http://www.ncbi.nlm.nih.gov/books/NBK25500/) to search or download data from various NCBI databases.

-The package hasn't been thoroughly tested yet, but the functions for each of the Eutils functions are implimented.
-If you try the package and find bugs please let me know.

 ##Install